Khan/engblog/src/posts/aphrodite-inline-css.md

 </div>
 ```

+In a stylesheet, where there are two styles defined with equal specificity, the one that comes later in the stylesheet has precedence.
+In a hand-tuned stylesheet that can be confusing, but in an auto-generated one it can be disastrous!

 The intent here was for "You can learn anything" to appear bold and green, but because bold was injected into CSS after awesome, the second text ends up being black!
 This is somewhat surprising behaviour, but it gets worse.
 Imagine updating the component and change it to this:

 ```